agsb/jelly/documents/CircuitDesign.md

 ## Circuits

-rules:
+Rules:

-- The chips are grouped by type and sequential numbers are used for identify;
+- The chips are grouped by type, sequential numbers are used for identify;
-- Use internal and external data bus;
+- Use an internal and an external data bus;
 - Minimize number of signals;
 - Use pull-down to GND;
 - _"keep it simple, sweet"_;

 ### BOM

-02 eeproms, U1 and U2, are AT28C16, 150 ns (~ 6.7 MHz), 2k x 8-bits, and have /OE to GND, /CS to GND, /WR to VCC;
+03 eeproms, U1, U2 and U3, are AT28C16, 150 ns (~ 6.7 MHz), 2k x 8-bits, and have /OE to GND, /CS to GND, /WR to VCC;

-01 binary counter, U3, 74HC393, (< 100 MHz), dual 4-bit binary counter, with clock (CK3) and clear (CR3);

 02 input latch, U4 and U5, 74HC574, 500 ns (~ 2.0 MHz), octal D-Flip-Flop, 3-state, with clock (CK6), enable (/OE6);

 01 output latch, U6, 74HC574, 500 ns (~ 2.0 MHz), octal D-Flip-Flop, 3-state, with clock (CK6), enable (/OE6);

-01 switch, U7, is 74HC245, 500 ns (~ 2.0 MHz), octal bi-diretional switch, 3-state, with direction (DIR), enable (/OE7);
+01 input-output switch, U7, is 74HC245, 500 ns (~ 2.0 MHz), octal bi-diretional switch, 3-state, with direction (DIR), enable (/OE7);

+01 binary counter, U8, 74HC393, (< 100 MHz), dual 4-bit binary counter, with clock (CK3) and clear (CR3);

 01 D-flip-flop, U10, is 74HC74, dual D-Type flip-flops, with clear and preset;